xdeb-org/xdeb/README.md

 ## Usage

 ### Installation
-There is no need to install this script, because it is not meant to be installed.\
-However if you like to install it, copy it to `/usr/local/bin/`.
+If you like to install xdeb, copy the script to `/usr/local/bin/`.

 ### Converting your package
 1. Download the latest release